RyanMullens/Sportana/docs/fspec/fspec.md

 Ryan Mullens
 >Alice has once again signed up for an Ultimate Frisbee game.
 She’s remembered when and where it is (huge accomplishment!) but she has a question… Should she bring her set of cones?
 Well once again, Alice doesn’t have to worry!
 She can just go to her “View Games” page and find and click on the appropriate game.
 Once she gets to the “View Game” page, she can just go over to the “Wall”, type her question into a text field, and click the “Post” button.
 This post will be displayed to all the other players participating in the game for them to write replies to.
 Alice is so happy this crisis was averted!
 Now she doesn’t have to lug the whole ¼ pound extra weight a whole 100 yards from her dorm to the field.

-**Create Account**

-David Soohoo
->Alice, a sports enthusiast decides she wants to extend her reach in playing games and events and discovers Sportana, but she doesn’t have an account.
-She sees in the top right corner a login and password field, and underneath that, a “Create Account” link and a “Connect with Facebook”.
-Alice clicks on “Create Account” and is brought to a new field to register an account with Sportana.com.
-She enters her information correspondingly into the fields: email, password, first name, last name, birthday, and city.
-Alice then clicks a button at the bottom labeled “Create Account” at the bottom of the page.
-Alice’s account is now created and she is redirected to her profile page where she can further edit information about herself such as the sports she likes.

-**Connect With Facebook**

-David Soohoo
->Carl discovers Sportana through Alice and decides he wants to join too.
-On visiting sportana.com, he realizes he has to make an account.
-In the top right corner, he sees a “Connect with Facebook” button next to a “Create Account” button.
-He decides he wants to connect via Facebook and clicks on that button, where he is redirected to the Facebook authentication portal and prompted to enter his Facebook credentials.
-After entering his email and password into Facebook and pressing “Login”, Carl is prompted with a box that says Sportana would like to access his Facebook profile’s information.
-Carl accepts and is afterwards, redirected to his profile page on sportana.com where he sees his email, city, birthday, and profile picture already filled in with data from his Facebook profile.

-**Login**

-David Soohoo
->Bob is a user of Sportana and decides he wants to login.
-In the top right corner are two input boxes that are labeled respectively “Email” and “Password”.
-Bob clicks on the fields and enters his credentials and clicks the “Login” button next to it.
-The page is then refreshed and redirects Bob to his game homepage (game feed page).
-Bob now sees his email and a “Logout” button displayed in the top right corner of the page and knows he is logged in, and can now play around with his profile, begin looking for games, post to walls, find friends, and enjoy the many other features of Sportana.

-**Logout**

-David Soohoo
->Bob, a logged-in user of Sportana, is done doing his activities on Sportana.com and decides he now wants to logout.
-In the top right corner of any page, there is a clickable “Logout” text button next to his account email.
-Bob clicks on it and the page deletes his session and redirects Bob to the main page of sportana.com where he is no longer logged into his account.
+**View a list of friends**

+Eli Sandler
+>Alice is a user logged into Sportana.
+She clicks the “friends” button on the navigation tab and is brought to her friends list page.
+On the friends list Alice will see a list of all of the users she is friends with including a profile picture and the friends name for each player in the list.
+Alice will be able to click on a friend and be brought to that friends home page (view a players profile use case).

 **Remove a friend**

 Eli Sandler
 >Alice is a user logged into Sportana.
 Alice decides that she no longer wants to be friends with Bob, so she navigates to Bob’s profile page and clicks on the button “Remove Friend”.
 This will bring up a prompt asking Alice to confirm her decision to remove Bob as a friend.
 If she clicks on ‘Remove’ Bob will be removed from her list of friends and she will be redirected to her home page.
 If Alice clicks on ‘Cancel’ then the prompt will close, she will stay on Bob's homepage, and Bob will not be removed from her friends list.

-**View a list of friends**

-Eli Sandler
->Alice is a user logged into Sportana.
-She clicks the “friends” button on the navigation tab and is brought to her friends list page.
-On the friends list Alice will see a list of all of the users she is friends with including a profile picture and the friends name for each player in the list.
-Alice will be able to click on a friend and be brought to that friends home page (view a players profile use case).

 **Search for a player**

 Eli Sandler
 >Sportana will include a search page.
 Alice can navigate to the search page where there will be a search bar where Alice can enter a search term into and a “Search” button next to the search bar.
 This search button will trigger a query including the text of the search bar to be sent to the backend.
 The backend will then return a list of potential matches to Alice which will be displayed on the search page underneath the search bar.
 The rows of results displayed will include a profile picture of the user, the users first and last name, and a button titled “Request Friend”.
 If Alice clicks on any of these users then she will be directed to that players profile (view a players profile use case).
 If Alice clicks on the “Request Friend” button then a friend request from Alice will be sent to that user (request friend use case).
 Alice can also enter another search into the search bar at the top of this page and click “Search” to repeat this use case for a different query as many times as she likes.

-**View notifications**

-Eli Sandler
->Alice is a user logged into Sportana on her home page.
-She wants to see if any of her friends have invited her to a game so she clicks on the “notifications” button at the top of her home page.
-This opens a drop down menu that displays a list of the notifications she has not yet responded to from most recent to oldest.
-Alice can click on any of the notifications to respond to them appropriate to the type of notification (respond to friend request, respond to game invitation, and respond to queue invitation use cases).

-**Invite friends to a game**

-Eli Sandler
->Alice is a user logged into Sportana.
-She has navigated to a game page that was previously created from the “create game” use case, in order to play a game of Ultimate Frisbee.
-Alice clicks on the button “Invite Friends” which opens a list of friends, in the format described in the “view a list of friends use case” with a checkable box next to each user.
-Alice can then select one or more friends that she wants to invite to the game by checking the box in that users row.
-When she is done selecting the friends she wants to invite Alice will scroll down to the bottom of the prompt that is open and click on “Invite” or “Cancel”.
-Invite will send notifications to those friends that she indicated and close the prompt bringing her back to the game page.
-Cancel will not send notifications to any of her friends and also bring her back to the game page.

 Non-goals
 ---------